 Coat & Colors

-He could take the classic black and rust colors of his German parent, or he could take the solid white or cream color of the Pyrenees parent, or a mixture of both.
+He could take the classic black and rust colors of his German parent, or he could take the solid white or cream color of the Pyrenees parent or a mixture of both.

 Exercise & Living Conditions

-Patella Luxation: This is where the kneecap is dislocated from its original position from the thigh bone, and can cause a lot of discomfort.
+Patella Luxation: This is where the kneecap is dislocated from its original position from the thigh bone and can cause a lot of discomfort.

-The Pyrenees genes might make him partial to unhealthy snacks, but it is important to ensure that he does not become overweight because this will cause unnecessary strain on his joints and lead to other weight-related health concerns.
+The Pyrenees genes might make him partial to unhealthy snacks, but it is important to ensure that he does not become overweight because this may cause unnecessary strain on his joints and lead to other weight-related health concerns.
 Head over to our nutritional guide for the Great Pyrenees or the German Shepherd, where you can find recommendations on the best kibbles for this mix.